kimbring2/AlphaStar_Implementation/README.md

 # Network architecture
 <img src="image/network_architecture.png" width="1000">

+# Notice
+There may be a minor error such a GPU setting, and network size.
+However, you can run it without major modification because I check that latest code works for Superviesed, Reinforcment Learning.
+It is not easy to check every part of code because it is huge.

 # Supervised Learning
 I can only check that model with LSTM works well in Supervised Learning.
 FullyConv model does not show good performance yet although it fast then LSTM model for training.